jippey67/sdc-p4/README.md

 <img src="https://cloud.githubusercontent.com/assets/23193240/22370857/f3d39a60-e493-11e6-9066-ddceb8c11b6a.jpg" width="356" height="200" />
 <img src="https://cloud.githubusercontent.com/assets/23193240/22370852/eed1683a-e493-11e6-99f8-8e2f53df382a.jpg" width="356" height="200" />

+The calculation of the warp and unwarp matrices was done with the program auto_persp_transf.py, included in the repository

 ## 4. approximate a quadratic function for the lane lines

 Based on the bird eyes view of the stacked layer the calculations of parameters of the left and right lane lines are done.
 To obtain approximate positions in x-direction of the lane lines, a histogram is taken of the sum of all found pixels in all columns.
 This results in peaks where many pixels are found.
 In the picture below theres is a clear peak for the left lane line.
 For the right lane, there are two peaks found, caused by the occurence of dashed lanes in the picture.
 The algortihm finds the right place to start, as the first of the right lane peaks is a little higher than the second one.